DHC: Complaints Policy

 10.2 We recognise that we may need to make changes to our normal complaint handling

-specific needs.
+procedure to meet an individual’s specific needs.
 This includes reasonable requests

 from customers in terms of the frequency and method of communication we use with

-will also consider all requests for ‘reasonable adjustments’ to our procedures
+them.
+We will also consider all requests for ‘reasonable adjustments’ to our procedures

 under the Equality Act 2010.